• Skip to primary navigation

 3. Omit rosewater if you do not like rose flavor.

-4. If you use a metal madeleine mold, butter cavities, dust with flour, and remove the excess flour.
+4. If you use a metal madeleine mold, butter the cavities, dust with flour, and tap off the excess.

 5. Use a small cookie scoop or a tablespoon to scoop the batter into the madeleine pan if preferred.

-Store madeleines in an airtight container for up to 2 days at room temperature.
+Store madeleines in an airtight container at room temperature for up to 2 days.

 Freeze them in a Ziploc freezer bag for up to 3 months.
 To thaw, bring madeleines to room temperature for 1 to 2 hours.
 Don't reheat them in a microwave.